 India, Pakistan exchange list of nuclear installations, prisoners

-New Delhi/Islamabad, Jan 01: India and Pakistan on Tuesday exchanged for the 28th consecutive year a list of their nuclear installations under a bilateral agreement that prohibits them from attacking each other's atomic facilities.
+New Delhi/Islamabad: Continuing a 30-year practice, India and Pakistan on Friday exchanged a list of their nuclear installations under a bilateral arrangement that prohibits the two countries from attacking each other’s atomic facilities.

-The agreement, which was signed on December 31, 1988 and came into force on January 27, 1991, says that the two countries will inform each other of nuclear installations and facilities to be covered under the agreement on January 01 of every calendar year.
+The pact mandates the two countries to inform each other of the nuclear installations and facilities to be covered under the agreement on the first of January of every calendar year.

-This is the twenty-eighth consecutive exchange of such list between the two countries, the first one having taken place on January 01, 1992.
+This is the 30th consecutive exchange of the list with the first one taking place on January 01, 1992.